-While we were staying overnight at the Bridge Tender Marina in Wrightsville Beach NC, boating friends Ray and Diane invited us to raft up to their boat Radian Journey, share dinner, and be “on the hook” with their boat overnight at an anchorage only 5 miles north on the ICW.
+While we were staying overnight at the Bridge Tender Marina in Wrightsville Beach NC, boating friends Ray and Diane invited us to raft up to their boat Radian Journey, share dinner, and be “on the hook” with their boat overnight at an anchorage only five miles north on the ICW.
 Of course, we accepted the invitation!

 We followed Radian Journey into the anchorage, a winding waterway off the ICW past sea grass islands to a group of homes.
 A peaceful spot, but with some wind.
 Our friends’ instructions were: “treat our boat like a dock, put out your fenders, and throw us your lines to tie up.”

 We headed over to our friends’ boat for some refreshments, but before long Ray’s anchor alarm app notified him that his anchor was dragging.
-So we untied quickly, Ray and Diane re-reset their anchor, and we repeated the tying-up process.
+So we untied quickly, Ray and Diane re-reset their anchor, and we repeated the process.
 All went well, and we enjoyed a tasty dinner aboard Radian Journey.

 Unfortunately, shortly after dinner Ray noticed that the combined weight of our boats – with the wind – was again dragging his anchor (and both boats) toward the nearby docks.